Vice Mayor Stephen R. Shelley

 Artist in the Spotlight Program

-From 2007 to 2010, Councilman Shelley also sat on the board for the annual City of Miami Fishing Tournament, with the proceeds benefiting children in Miami and South Dade.
-In 2009, Councilman Shelley created and implemented a youth scholarship program for college-bound students, giving away five $1,000 scholarships annually, with funding for the scholarships coming from the fishing tournament proceeds.
+From 2007 to 2010, Vice Mayor Shelley also sat on the board for the annual City of Miami Fishing Tournament, with the proceeds benefiting children in Miami and South Dade.
+In 2009, Vice Mayor Shelley created and implemented a youth scholarship program for college-bound students, giving away five $1,000 scholarships annually, with funding for the scholarships coming from the fishing tournament proceeds.